MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/invoke-functions-and-procedures-in-oracle-database-using-the-wcf-service-model.md

 ---
+description: "Learn more about: Invoke Functions and Procedures in Oracle Database using the WCF Service Model"
 title: "Invoke Functions and Procedures in Oracle Database using the WCF Service Model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"